freestylejs/ani/packages/web/content/docs/vue/use-ani-states.md

   hover: a.ani({ to: { scale: 1.1, opacity: 1 }, duration: 0.3 }),
 };

 // 2.
 Use the composable to create the state machine.
+It returns the template ref,
-// It returns reactive refs and a function to transition. const [{ timeline }, transitionTo] = useAniStates({
+// reactive refs for state info, and a function to transition. const [elementRef, { timeline }, transitionTo] = useAniStates({
   initial: "idle",
   initialFrom: { scale: 1, opacity: 0.7 },
   states: animations,
 });

-// 3.
-Connect the active timeline to the DOM element for high-performance updates. const [elementRef] = useAniRef({ timeline: timeline.value });
 </script>

 <template>